 Utilize your storage space properly

 When storing outdoor cushions and hammocks, how you store them matters.
 You want to keep them off the ground to protect them from dust, pests, moisture, and other perils.
-Think about installing shelves or put your cushions and hammocks on top of something.
-Maintain a cool and dry environment either with AC or using a dehumidifier.
+Think about placing your cushions and hammocks on top of something.
 Finally, keep your cushions and hammocks out of sunlight.
 Sunlight can cause fading and even damage to fabrics.
 If you stick to all this, your cushions and hammocks should be fine in storage!